-Mrs. R. maintains, however, that she did not intend to relinquish her United States citizenship when she became an Argentine citizen; her only intention was to be able to work in her profession for economic reasons.
-The cases hold, however, that motivation is irrelevant to the issue of intent if one manifests an intention to relinquish United States citizenship by taking an oath such as Mrs. R. took.
-See Richards, supra, where the Ninth Circuit rejected petitioner's argument that his particular motivation negated his intent to relinquish his citizenship.
+Applying the above-cited criteria to the case before us, it is apparent that Mrs. Remainder that Mrs. Rema maintains, however, that she did not intend Mrs. R to relinquish her United States citizenship when she became an Argentine citizen; her only intention was to be able to work in her profession for economic reasons.
+The cases hold, however, that motivation is irrelevant to the issue of intent if one manifests an intention to relinquish United States citizenship took. by taking an oath such as Mrs. R See Richards, supra, where the Ninth Circuit rejected petitioner's argument that his particular motivation negated his intent to relinquish his citizenship.
 In Richards the court found that an effective renunciation of citizenship is not limited to cases in which a plaintiff's "will" to renounce his citizenship "is based on a principled, abstract desire to sever allegiance to the United States."
 752 F. 2d at 1421.
 The court stated:

-/It is abundantly clear that a person's Free Choice to renounce United States citizenship is effective whatever the motivation.
-Whether it is done in order to make more money, /or/ to advance a career . . . a United States citizen's free choice to renounce his citizenship results in loss of that citizenship.
+/It is abundantly clear that a person's free choice to renounce United States citizenship is effective whatever the motivation.
+Whether it is done in order to make more money, /or/ to advance a career . . a United States citizen's free choice to renounce his citizenship results in loss of that citizenship.
 Id.